 There is no doubt that France is one of the most attractive destinations in the world.
 There are hundreds of things to do in this charming country for travelers to do.
 This is an expert guide into the Top places, cities and what to do in France.
+I hope the information helps you as much as possible to plan your trip to beautiful France.

 The diverse and colorful Provence region of southeastern France is overflowed with beautiful nature including fields of purple lavender, olive groves, vineyards, poppies, have inspired impressionist painters for years.
 The region is not lack of stunning mountains, great beaches, the deepest canyon, thermal pools where tourists do climbing, hiking, sunbathing, soaking in thermal pools, covering themselves in mud or lavender water.
 Flea markets full of local produce and unique culture, sites of the Roman city, charming old village, ports, harbors are reasons why you should not miss Provence on your trip to France.
 It is not easy to list top things to see and do in the spectacular Provence